jbajo09/lung-cancer-CB/README.md

 # SHINY CODE #

 app.R: code to contruct your local intuitive interface to carry out the experiments.
-You only need to run this code in your R local machine environment and the interface will open.
-Expression matrix should be processed (batch effect treatment include, to carry out batch effect treatment -> code.R)

-Data example files for shiny aplication can be found at: https://drive.google.com/drive/folders/1hH-V2F99mkic5BIKV1Plh6kDMcTyRBiF?usp=sharing
+To run the application download data.RData, www folder and app.R from https://drive.google.com/drive/folders/1mmOIbRgZWTgdHOywniGx8MDwuY-_CID1?usp=sharing  and run it on R. (All files should be in the same folder)